SkyTubeTeam/SlidingDrawer/README.md

 ![1]
 SlidingDrawer
 ==================

-This widget has ported and improved from the Android Open Source Project.
+This widget has ported and improved from the `Android Open Source Project`.

 SlidingDrawer hides content out of the screen and allows the user to drag a handle to bring the content on screen, SlidingDrawer can be used vertically or horizontally.